zencart/documentation/content/user/payment/paypal_express_checkout.md

 *   Get PayPal's industry-leading security fraud-prevention systems.
 *   Take advantage of comprehensive PayPal's online reports that help you measure sales and manage your business easily.

+## Configuring Zen Cart to use PayPal Express Checkout

-## Here's how to put Zen Cart and Express Checkout to work for your business.
+Here's how to put Zen Cart and Express Checkout to work for your business.

 *   **Step 1: [Download and install the latest version of Zen Cart](https://www.zen-cart.com/latest)**
 *   **Step 2: Set Up a Verified PayPal Business Account**